alexee-mayette/lethality-vessel-strike/README.md

 where `stress` is the whale compression stress in Pascals.
 The values of this logistic model can be found in the results of a strike simulation (`strike` function).

-The `strike` function simulates a collision between a vessel with specific characteristics and a whales with specific characteristics.
+The `strike` function simulates a collision between a vessel with specific characteristics and a whale with specific characteristics.
 The model inputs include a vector of time, the state and parameters of the vessel and the whale.

 `strike(t, state, parms)`